 The Mission of Ammonius Saccas and the New Platonists of Alexandria

-The aim of Ammonious Saccas, Greek philosopher from Alexandria and founder of the New Platonic Eclectic School, was to reconcile the plethora of sects in Egypt and Palestine at the time; and perhaps all sects, peoples, and nations under one common cause and faith.
-The central object was faith in one immutable, nameless, inexorable Divine Principle and eternal law by which the Universe was governed, among other objects that will be explained.
+The aim of the Hellenist philosopher Ammonious Saccas from Alexandria, founder of the New Platonic Eclectic School, was to reconcile the plethora of sects in Egypt and Palestine at the time.
+The central object was faith in one immutable, nameless, inexorable Divine Principle and eternal law by which the Universe was governed.

-It was by studying and comparing the religions, upon the works of Hermes that Ammonius Saccas came to understand the language of the mysteries and allegories illustrating truths, which were the basis of the ancient religious systems, whether Jewish, Pagan, Egyptian, or Indian.
+It was by studying and comparing the religions through the works of Hermeticism rooted in the times during the transition to the Ptolemaic dynasty in Egypt, that Ammonius Saccas came to understand the language of the mysteries and allegories illustrating truths.
+This knowledge was considered the basis of the ancient religious systems of India, Egypt, the Jews and Pagans.

-His direct disciples, such as Origen, Plotinus, Longinus, Herennius, were called Analogeticists; and according to Alexander Wilder, because of ‘their practice of interpreting all sacred legends, myths and mysteries by a principle of analogy and correspondence.’
-Ammonius earned the name Theodidaktos (Gr.) or “god-taught”; the Alexandrian New Platonists were also called Philaletheans or “the lovers of truth,” and Theosophists.
+The means through which his direct disciples such as Origen, Plotinus, Longinus, Herennius studied the “language of the mysteries” led them to be called Analogeticists.
+This was according to Alexander Wilder, because of ‘their practice of interpreting all sacred legends, myths and mysteries by a principle of analogy and correspondence.’
+Ammonius earned the name Theodidaktos (Gr.) or “god-taught,” and the Alexandrian New Platonists were called Philaletheans or “the lovers of truth,” which H.P.
+Blavatsky connects to the word “Theosophist.”

-It is in Alexandria, Egypt, that many Gnostic schools also derived.
-It was their profession or occupation to study chiefly spiritual philosophy, metaphysics, and mysticism; which served as a system or enterprise for checking the superstitions and blind faith of the times.
-This Eclectic School was the final product of Greek Philosophy, among which Hypatia and Proclus were the last great representatives.
-It appears the school in Alexandria tried to reconcile Platonic teachings with the Aristotelian system and East Asian Philosophy.
+It is in Alexandria, Egypt that many Gnostic schools derived.
+It was their profession or occupation to study chiefly spiritual philosophy, metaphysics, and mysticism, which served as a system or enterprise for checking the superstitions and blind faith of the times.
+This Eclectic School was the final product of Greek Philosophy, counting among them Hypatia and Proclus as its last great representatives.
+It appears the school in Alexandria tried to reconcile Platon’s teachings with the Aristotelian system and Aryan Philosophy.

 Take note of these key passages from The Key to Theosophy text: